Swimmer injured by Hawaiian monk seal with pup in Waikiki

 The National Oceanic and Atmospheric Administration and Hawaii Marine Animal Response have been watching the pair and warning people to stay away.

 It is against the law to touch, harass, injure or kill monk seals.
-People are required to stay at least 150 feet (46 meters) away from a mother seal and pup.
+People are told to stay at least 150 feet (46 meters) away from a mother seal and pup, though that recommendation is not a law.

 The shoreline where the seals live is roped off, and beachgoers are warned of the dangers of getting too close to the nursing mother.